Singular's ad monetization reporting lets you track all your aggregated ad revenue from different networks and mediation platforms in one page.

 - What was my fill rate for ad requests?

-Ad monetization reporting is available in Singular the web app at Analytics > Ad Monetization, and in the Singular API through the Ad Monetization Reporting API endpoint.
+Ad monetization reporting is available in the Singular platform at Analytics > Ad Monetization, and in the Singular API through the Ad Monetization API.

 Use the metrics Ad Requests, Filled Ad Requests, and Fill Rate to see if your app is actually displaying all the ads it can display.
 If your ad requests are not getting filled for certain apps or in certain countries, you may need to start using additional networks.